 Jovian was succeeded by another Eastern general, Valentinian, who was a Catholic.
 Valentinian soon decided that he would take control of the western part of the Roman Empire and leave the eastern part to his brother Valens.
 Valentinian's capital was at Milan, while Valens, an Arian, lived in Constantinople.

-Valens' young son Gratian was engaged to Constantius II's daughter Constantia, to make the new emperors part of the old family, and in 367 AD he was made emperor as well, though he was only eight years old!
-Gratian's teacher was the Christian Ausonius, but we know more about these people from Ammianus Marcellinus.
+Valens' young son Gratian was engaged to Constantius II's daughter Constantia, to make the new emperor part of the old family, and in 367 AD he was made emperor as well, though he was only eight years old!

 Theodosius, a young Catholic general of Spanish origin, and the son of another general, was chosen to succeed Valens.
 He ruled along with Gratian and Valentinian II, the young son of Valentinian I, and he married Galla, the daughter of Valentinian I. Theodosius was able to regain the upper hand militarily, though mostly by making treaties with both the Visigoths and the Sassanids.
 In 383, a rebellious general named Maximus killed Gratian, and in 388 the same man attacked Valentinian II; Theodosius then killed Maximus.